Gav1012/Gav1012.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hey there, I'm Gavin!
-I'm a graduate from University of California Santa Cruz with a Bachelor's in Computer Science with a majority of my software development experience revolving around full stack web applications.
+I'm a software developer from University of California Santa Cruz with a Bachelor's in Computer Science with a majority of my software development experience revolving around full stack web applications.
 I am currently volunteering for SpaceLab as a front end developer providing my experience and honing my skills.
-Currently I am looking at learning more about cloud development and AI related projects.
+Currently I am looking at learning more about topics relating to cloud development and machine learning.
 {style="text-align: justify;"}